bvm-org/bvm/README.md

     bvm> { PUSH goodbye 1 RETURN } 0 0 LEXICAL_ADDRESS LOAD EXEC
     ["goodbye"]

+Once a lexical address enters the operand stack, it is fixed to the lexical scope determined at that point.
+This means these addresses can be used as stable pointers and used to pass by reference.
+This is demonstrated in the following by passing a lexical address from one function to another and showing how it still loads the value determined relative to the scope in which it is created:

+    bvm> { 17 PUSH (0) 1 RETURN } EXEC { 24 1 TAKE LOAD PUSH (0) LOAD 2 RETURN } EXEC
+    [17, 24]

+If the lexical address was not fixed when it entered the stack, but reinterpreted at the point of use then the above would return `[24, 24]`, not `[17, 24]`.

 ### Call with Continuation (CALLCC)

 The BVM supports Call-with-Continuation as an opcode.
 This is a